 Considering Additional Coverage Options

-Along with limits and deductible, your malpractice insurance policy may contain additional coverage options that increase your premium.
+Along with limits and deductibles, your malpractice insurance policy may contain additional coverage options that increase your premium.

 Some of these options are mandated by the State Insurance Department, but for the most part, these are optional.
 These options include Claims Expenses Outside the Limit of Liability and First Dollar Defense.

-Briefly, Claims Expenses Outside the Limit provide a separate limit of liability set aside for defense costs so that they do not erode the policy limit to pay settlements resulting from a lawsuit.
+Briefly, Claims Expenses Outside the Limit provides a separate limit of liability set aside for defense costs so that they do not erode the policy limit to pay settlements resulting from a lawsuit.